kelvinhh/algorithm-visualizer/README.md

 - [ ] ShellSort

 ## operations
-- 'Space' to start sorting
+- Space to start sorting
-- 'R' to shuffle
+- R to shuffle
 - Q to quit